 True Food equals real food.
-And no matter what diet you follow, you probably agree that real food isn’t the way to go.
+And no matter what diet you follow, you probably agree that real food is the way to go.
 True Food’s open kitchen in Cherry Creek looks like you wish yours did: bright colors, prepped produce, and clean counters.
 All food follows Dr. Andrew Weil’s anti-inflammatory approach to eating, and all allergens are clearly marked.
-The menu changes with the seasons — you’ll never make a bad choice.
+The menu may change with the seasons, but there are no bad choices here.

 Modern Market is shaking up the notion that fast food is unhealthy.
 Their food is made with simple, whole ingredients purchased from local farmers, ranchers, and select suppliers that share their values.
 And it’s made in just minutes.
 At one of their many spots around Denver, you can try one of their loaded salads (with healthy house-made dressing), a fresh sandwich (on gluten-free bread, if you please), or a balanced plate (build your own with a protein and veggie sides).
 Wash it all down with some local kombucha, and you can be out the door in 10 minutes (and only spend $10).

-Superfood Bar is a relative newbie to the healthy scene in Denver.
+Superfood Bar is a relative newbie to the health scene in Denver.
 Bringing their love from New Orleans, they set up shop in LoHi with the mission to make healthy eating accessible to everyone while supporting the local economy by sourcing only the best local and organic ingredients.
 Their 100% gluten-free and vegan menu is packed with insanely nutrient-dense raw juices, smoothies, salads, and wraps.
 You’re gonna feel real good leaving this place.

 Denver Central Market is full of some seriously cool local makers (and one hell of a bar).
 Green Seed brings the healthiness to the space with their loaded salads and bowls made with their own fresh produce.
 Pair your eats with a fresh juice or smoothie and you’ve got a seriously delicious and nutritious meal.
 Fitt Tip: keep the healthy going and grab some of their produce to go so you can build another bowl at home!